Bridging the gap: unravelling plant centromeres in the telomere-to-telomere era

 Biography

-Matthew Naish is a Broodbank Senior Research Fellow in the Department of Plant Sciences at the University of Cambridge, UK, with research interests in plant genetics and epigenetics.
-His work focuses on understanding the regulation of centromeres - specialised chromosomal regions essential for accurate chromosome segregation during cell division.
+Matthew Naish is an Assistant Professor in the School of Life Sciences at the University of Warwick, UK, with research interests in plant genetics and epigenetics.
+His lab studies chromatin, the protein-DNA complex that packages and organises the genome.
+This work focuses on understanding the regulation of centromeres - specialised chromosomal regions essential for accurate chromosome segregation during cell division.

-After completing a Bachelor's in Natural Sciences at Cambridge, Matthew earned a Master's in Sustainable Agriculture and Food Security from Lancaster University, UK.
-He completed his PhD at the University of Warwick, UK, under the supervision of Prof. José Gutierrez-Marcos, investigating the epigenetic regulation of developmental reprogramming in plant regeneration.
-As a postdoctoral Fellow in Prof Ian Henderson’s lab at Cambridge, Matthew applied advanced long-read sequencing technologies to study centromere structure and function, including generating the first-ever gapless genome assembly for the model plant Arabidopsis thaliana.
+After completing a Bachelor's in Natural Sciences at University of Cambridge, Matthew earned a Master's in Sustainable Agriculture and Food Security from Lancaster University.
+He then completed his PhD at the University of Warwick, under the supervision of Prof. José Gutierrez-Marcos, investigating the epigenetic regulation of plant cell regeneration.
+In 2019, Matthew joined Prof. Ian Henderson’s lab in the Department of Plant Sciences at the University of Cambridge.
+As a Broodbank Senior Research Fellow, he applied advanced long-read sequencing technologies to study centromere structure and function, including generating the first-ever gapless genome assembly for the model plant Arabidopsis thaliana.

 https://orcid.org/0000-0002-8977-1295